Changing Lives Through Kindness

 The Alberta Animal Rescue Crew Society (AARCS) is headquartered in Calgary, Alberta with a second facility and adoption centre in Edmonton, Alberta.
 We are a federally registered charity run by a volunteer board of directors and incorporated as a society in the province of Alberta.

-AARCS was founded in 2006 and is comprised of a network of individuals and families concerned about the welfare of abandoned, abused and surrendered animals in the province of Alberta.
+AARCS was founded in 2006 and is comprised of a network of individuals and families concerned about the welfare of abandoned, abused and re-homed animals in the province of Alberta.
 Our volunteers range in age from young children to seniors and are all animals lovers who are looking to make a difference.